This page describes the minstrel rate control algorithm for mac80211.

 Theory of operation

-We defined the measure of successfulness (of packet transmission) as the throughput, which is the number of bits transmitter
+We defined the measure of successfulness (of packet transmission) as

 This measure of successfulness will therefore adjust the transmission speed to get the maximum number of data bits through the radio interface.
-Further, it means that the 1 Mbps rate (which typically has a high probability of successful transmission) will not be used in preference to the 11 Mbps rate.
+Further, it means that the 1 Mbps rate (which has a very high probability of successful transmission) will not be used in preference to the 11 Mbps rate.

 We decided that the module should record the successfulness of all packets that are transmitted.
 From this data, the module has sufficient information to decide which packets are more successful than others.
 However, a variability element was required.
 We had to force the module to examine bit rates other than optimal.
 Consequently, some percent of the packets have to be sent at rates regarded as non optimal.

 10 times a second (this frequency is alterable by changing the driver code) a timer fires, which evaluates the statistics table.
 EWMA calculations (described below) are used to process the success history of each rate.
 On completion of the calculation, a decision is made as to the rate which has the best throughput, second best throughput, and highest probability of success.
-This data is used for populating the retry chain during the next 100 ms. Note that the retry chain is described below.
+This data is used for populating the retry chain during the next 100 ms.

 As stated above, the minstrel algorithm collects statistics from all packet attempts.
 Minstrel spends a particular percentage of frames, doing "look around" i.e. randomly trying other rates, to gather statistics.
 The percentage of "look around" frames defaults to 10%.
 The distribution of lookaround frames is also randomized somewhat to avoid any potential "strobing" of lookaround between similar nodes.

 One of our test networks consisted of three nodes, A, B, C. Node C snarfed all the packets on the air for analysis in wireshark.
 With this network, it was possible to verify that A and B were correctly choosing the optimal rate (by manually looking at the packet dump on C).
-Interestingly, we saw that sometimes there was sometimes a 100ms delay between the receipt of an 802.11 ack packet and the transmission of the next data packet.
+Interestingly, we saw that sometimes there was a 100ms delay between the receipt of an 802.11 ack packet and the transmission of the next data packet.
 Our view is that the TCP congestion control mechanism was the cause.
 Since the packet took so long to transmit, the TCP control code in the kernel was delaying the next data packet.
 Adding code so that the retry chain never exceeded 26 ms in length gave a significant increase in measured throughput.

 Several devices have built in multirate retry chains.
 For example Atheros 802.11abg chipsets have four segments.
 Each segment is an advisement to the hardware to try to send the current packet at some rate, with a fixed number of retry attempts.
 Once the packet is successfully transmitted, the remainder of the retry chain is ignored.
 Selection of the number of retry attempts was based on the desire to get the packet out in under 26 ms, or fail.